-10 Ways To Help Your Overactive Bladder
+10 Ways To Control Your Overactive Bladder

 - Your bladder is shaped like an upside-down pear and holds about one and one-half to two cups (400 to 600 milliliters) of urine when full.
-1,2

-1. Try to avoid caffeine, carbonated drinks, sugar, alcohol, and spicy or acidic foods.
+1. Try to avoid caffeine, carbonated drinks, sugar, alcohol, and spicy or acidic foods

 The best weight loss plans are always those that set realistic goals combined with healthy eating habits and physical activity.
 Fad diets, although often successful short-term, rarely achieve sustainable weight loss, because once you tire of the diet, you often revert to ingrained unhealthy eating habits.

 Check out our Obesity and Weight Loss guide for more information.

 You can’t see your pelvic floor muscles; however, just like other muscles in your body they lose their strength if they are not put to use.

 Pelvic floor exercises (called Kegel exercises) help strengthen the pelvic floor when done consistently at least twice a day.
 How are they done?

 - Imagine you are holding back gas or urine.